The Raid 2: Cast

 Other cast members include Henky Solaiman and Fikha Effendi, who reprise their roles as Rama's father and wife, Isa, respectively.
 Deddy Sutomo and Pong Hardjatmo make cameos as the mediator and police commissioner, respectively.
+Additionally, Joe Taslim appears in photograph as Sergeant Jaka from the previous film.

 Production

 Development

 Writer-director Gareth Evans decided to make the sequel after The Raid hit at the box office.
 He saw it as an opportunity to receive funding for a script he wrote in 2009, Berandal, which he had trouble funding for two years.
 Berandal was originally conceived as a standalone action drama film which incorporates bigger action scenes and according to Evans tells the story of "a young guy who goes into prison, befriends the son of a mob boss, comes out, joins him as an enforcer and then has to survive a gang war".
 After The Raid, Evans began significantly rewriting the Berandal script to connect its storyline with that of the first film; the process included tweaking the protagonist's character motivation and adding a police procedural subplot.